zefhemel/matterless/samples/matterless-bot.md

 # Matterless bot

-To configure this DB bot you need to set the following configuration variables in the store:
+To configure the matterless bot you need to set the following configuration variables in the store:

 * `config:url`: URL to your Mattermost installation
 * `config:admin_token`: Personal access token for an admin user, enabling this app to create the necessary "